tebmik/react-app/src/components/README.md

-Created a new component named Header
+Created a new component named GoogleAuth

-imported Link from react-router-dom

-Styled it using Semantic-ui.

-nested Header component inside BrowserRouter in App.js so it can be seen for each url change

-eg.
-    /streams/show
-    /streams/new
-    /streams/edit etc.
+this will eventually be a button for the user

+an outside provider to Authenticate and correctly handle identification.